Slx-hub/tinfb4se/projectFiles/SoftwareRequirementsSpecification.md

 ### <a name="3.3.1 ">3.3.1 Stable Android App</a>

-The Android App should not crash at any point in a running game.
+The application should not crash at any point in a running game.

 ## <a name="3.4 ">3.4 Performance</a>